 Where to find it: Hollywood Studios (Woody’s Lunch Box in Toy Story Land)

 Whether you’re a kid or a kid at heart, this decadent and gooey three-cheese grilled cheese from Woody’s Lunch Box is sure to be a favorite.
-Disney shared this grilled cheese recipe recently, so you could make it at home, but then you’d miss out on ordering the Totchos—potato-tot nachos covered in queso, tomatoes, and corn chips.
+Don’t miss out on ordering the Totchos—potato-tot nachos covered in queso, tomatoes, and corn chips.
 As Woody would say, yeehaw!

 Peanut Butter and Jelly Milkshake

 Where to find it: Hollywood Studios (’50s Prime Time Café)

 Another nostalgic favorite that Disney has given the makeover treatment, this ice cream treat combines decadent ice cream, creamy peanut butter, and a sweet dollop of jelly.
 Can’t wait till your next trip to try this one?

 Where to find it: Animal Kingdom (Pongu Pongu in Pandora)

 The unicorn-hued Night Blossom, which combines slushy lime and cactus pear with passion fruit boba, can be sampled only at Pongu Pongu stand.
 (By the way, Pongu Pongu means “party party” in Avatar‘s Na’vi conlang.)
 It’s definitely worth seeking out the stunning drink because, simply put, it’s delicious.
 You can also turn this colorful chiller into a grown-up sipper by ordering a Rum Blossom.

 Where to find it: Animal Kingdom (Satu’li Canteen in Pandora)